grant_single_labels|summary

 • Embassies, high commissions, or consulates in Canada.

-• Companies listed as ineligible employers by Immigration, Refugees and Citizenship Canada (IRCC).
+• Employers on the list of ineligible employers maintained by Immigration, Refugees and Citizenship Canada (IRCC).

-• New companies that have not been in business for at least one year.
+• Companies that have not been in business for a minimum of 1 year.

-• Employers hiring workers who plan to reside in the province of Quebec.
+• Employers hiring workers who intend to reside in the province of Quebec.

 grant_eligibility_criteria|eligible_expenses